pdxmele/python-geodata-bffs/presentation.md

 I &lt;3 maps, but making them can be a pain.
 The worst part is getting the data to cooperate.

+It is usually:

-It is usually not in the format you need, has several obvious errors, is split up into 50 different files, is in a completely different projection than what you need, and has no metadata, so you have no idea what you're even looking at.
+* not in the format you need,
+* has several obvious errors,
+* is split up into 50 different files,
+* is in a completely different projection than what you need, and
+* has no metadata, so you have no idea what you're even looking at.

-You could point and click all day in GIS software, or you could use Python.
+You could point and click all day in GIS software to get it ready, or you could use Python.

 ## Conversion tools